metalama/Metalama.Documentation/content/conceptual/aspects/testing/compile-time-testing.md

 Proceed to create an Xunit test project as you usually would.

-It's strongly recommended to target .NET 6.0 or later as temporary files cannot be automatically cleaned up with lower .NET versions.
+It's strongly recommended to target .NET 6.0 or later, as temporary files cannot be automatically cleaned up with lower .NET versions.

 Disable Metalama for the test project by defining the following property: